The Right Time to Take 15 Daily Medications

 “Some drugs are not as effective or as well tolerated if they’re taken at the wrong biological time,” says Michael Smolensky, adjunct professor of biomedical engineering at the University of Texas at Austin.
 “It’s not that they’re not effective at all, but they’re certainly much less effective or tolerated.”

 Now a cutting-edge field called drug chronotherapy advocates syncing your medication regimen with your circadian rhythm to maximize effectiveness and minimize side effects.
 Here are the best times to take meds based on chronotherapy and other factors.
 (Note: Never change your drug routine without first talking to your doctor or pharmacist.)
 Also, watch out for these other everyday medication mistakes that can make you sick.

 Best in the morning: Depression meds

-Disrupted sleep is a common side effect of some SSRIs (selective serotonin reuptake inhibitors), which is why experts often recommend that patients take them when they wake up.
+Disrupted sleep is a common side effect of some SSRIs (selective serotonin reuptake inhibitors), such as Prozac and Paxil, which is why experts often recommend that patients take them when they wake up.

 Best in the morning: Osteoporosis meds

 Your body doesn’t easily absorb bisphosphonate drugs, such as Boniva and Fosamax.
 So doctors advise taking them on an empty stomach first thing in the morning with a glass of water, then waiting 30 to 60 minutes before eating, drinking, or taking other drugs or supplements.

 Best first thing in the morning: Thyroid meds